JuergenGutsch/blog/_source/_posts/2022-02-21-aspnetcore7.md

 ## ASP.NET Core 7.0 Preview 1

-Just yesterday Microsoft released the first preview version of .NET 7.0 and Daniel Roth published a detailed explanation about what was done in ASP.NET Core with this release.
+Just a couple of days ago Microsoft released the first preview version of .NET 7.0 and Daniel Roth published a detailed explanation about what was done in ASP.NET Core with this release.

 [ASP.NET Core updates in .NET 7 Preview 1](https://devblogs.microsoft.com/dotnet/asp-net-core-updates-in-net-7-preview-1/)

-Again, I will go through the previews and write about interesting upcoming features that will be in the final release like this one:
+Even this year, I will go through the previews and write about interesting upcoming features that will be in the final release like this one:

 ## IFormFile and IFormFileCollection support in minimal APIs